top of page

 Innovation Through emotional intelligence (eq)

-Emotional intelligence is often associated with interpersonal skills, but its impact on fostering innovation and creativity within an organization is an aspect that is often overlooked in discussions about job interviews and career advancement.
+Emotional intelligence is often associated with interpersonal skills, but its impact on fostering innovation and creativity within an organisation is an aspect that is often overlooked in discussions about job interviews and career advancement.

 Showcasing your ability to be innovative during a job interview highlights your capacity to drive positive change, adapt to evolving work environments, and contribute fresh ideas, making you an invaluable asset to the prospective employer.